History of Leicester City F.C.: Post 2016: FA Cup Victory

 In February 2019, Leicester City announced the appointment of new manager Brendan Rodgers, previous manager of Celtic.

 In the 2020–21 season, Leicester qualified for the UEFA Europa League, and won the FA Cup for the first time.

 Helicopter crash

 Club owner Vichai Srivaddhanaprabha's helicopter crashed outside the King Power Stadium, shortly after taking off from the pitch on 27 October 2018. killing Srivaddhanaprabha and all four other people on board.

+Relegation to League One

+In April 2026, 10 years after winning their first league title, and one year after being relegated to the EFL Championship in 2025, Leicester were relegated to League One for the first time since the 2007–08 season, following a 1–0 defeat to Portsmouth and a 2–2 draw with Hull City on matchdays 43 and 44.